laravel-enso/people/README.md

 - allows the management of people and their details
 - integrates with and extends the application user
 - is built upon the premise that all the application users are people, but some people may not be application users
-- can be reused and integrated with other modules which might handle categories of people (e.g. contacts)
+- can be reused and integrated with other modules which might handle categories of people (e.g. company people)
 - a `PersonFactory` is included by default in the package
 - a policy is used to ensure that a person email update cannot be performed if the person is linked to an user
 - custom validations may be added through the package configuration
 - the people server-side select functionality is included by default
 - the included `IsPerson` trait can be used on other models that have a `person` relationship and require email synchronization
 - enums are used for person genders and titles

-### Backstory

-In previous Enso versions, there was no common ground between application users and other categories of actors which also represented people, for example contacts and (some types of) clients.
-This sometimes lead to duplicated data as well as brittle and non reusable types and relationships.

-In order to move towards better maintainability, the decision to move common data into persons was taken.
-Now the people structure can be reused as needed.

 ### Configuration & Usage